 The 7inch size of the screen means that you are never going to have to squint to read the information whilst driving.
 The display is clear and the colors are vibrant ensuring that deciphering the information whilst driving straightforward.

 It’s worth bearing in mind that the size of the device may not make it suitable for every vehicle.
-I imagine if your driving a small city car such as a Fiat 500 or a Smart car that this may not be the best choice of GPS.
+I imagine if you are driving a small city car such as a Fiat 500 or a Smart car that this may not be the best choice of GPS.
 It will undoubtedly fill up your area of vision in the windscreen.
 If you drive a 4×4 however, then this size of a GPS will certainly be perfect for you.
 As my uncle keeps telling me, big vehicles need a big GPS!

 The Garmin nuvi 2797 comes with a resistive rather than a capacitive screen.
 The difference between the two types of screens available for your sat nav may be briefly summarised as follows: